 About me

 I am a biologist interested in the diversity and evolution of fruit-free plants, especially (but not exclusively) liverworts and conifers.
-I am currently a PhD candidate in the departement of Integrative Biology at UC Berkeley in the Bryolab.
+I recently obtained my PhD in the Bryolab at UC Berkeley, and I am soon starting a Posdoc at the UC and Jepson Herbaria, at UC Berkeley.

 Research interest